-On the 4th of April an article is published by Springer from Christel Seegers: Methyl jasmonate treatment increases podophyllotoxin production in Podophyllum hexandrum roots under glasshouse conditions.
-Christel wrote this article in cooperation with Rita Setroikromo, Pieter Tepper, Peter Horvatovich, Ron Peters and Wim Quax..
+On the 4th of April, 2017, an article was published by Springer from Christel Seegers: "Methyl jasmonate treatment increases podophyllotoxin production in Podophyllum hexandrum roots under glasshouse conditions".
+Christel wrote this article in cooperation with Rita Setroikromo, Pieter Tepper, Peter Horvatovich, Ron Peters and Wim Quax.

 Phodophyllum hexandrum is an important industrial source of podophyllotoxin, which is a precursor of the anticancer drugs etoposide and teniposide.
 Research is done to obtain podophyllotoxin by cell cultures of chemical synthesis.
-The research of Christel Seegers is focussed on the root formation and the podophyllotoxin production of P. Hexandrum cultivated in a glasshouse.
+The research of Christel Seegers is focused on the root formation and the podophyllotoxin production of P. Hexandrum cultivated in a glasshouse.
 This cultivation was in the glasshouses in the garden of Ron Peters in Klazinaveen.
-Result of the research is that P. Hexandrum can be cultivated in a glasshouse in The Netherlands and improve the root formation and the podophyllotoxin productiion.
+Result of the research is that P. Hexandrum can be cultivated in a glasshouse in The Netherlands and improve the root formation and the podophyllotoxin production.
 This paves the way for large-scale cultivation of P. Hexandrum for the production of the pharmaceutical interesting podophyllotoxin.